-All living beings communicate in some form and the living beings that are currently on top of the ladder – we, the humans – have the most advanced native form of communication: the word, and have used a range of technologies to make communication ever more effective:
+All living beings communicate in some form and the living beings that are currently on top of the ladder – we, the humans – have the most advanced native form of communication: the word.
+Not content with it they have invented and used a range of technologies that have made communication between ever more effective:

-- Wired and wireless communication of text, audio and video
+- Through immaterial means: wired and wireless communication of text, audio and video

-It has taken millennia to get the first three points and a few centuries to get the last three.
-However, starting just a quarter of century ago the ability to communicate has been greatly impacted by the combination of 3 digital technologies that have brought about the Digital Media Revolution:
+It has taken millennia to get the first and a few centuries to get the last three.
+Starting just a quarter of century ago, however, the ability of humans to communicate has been greatly impacted by the combination of 3 digital technologies that have brought about the Digital Media Revolution:

 - Media – handling all information sources via the common “bit” unit;